 I’ll just get it out at the beginning.
 Leaving Detroit behind and entering Lake Erie, we were both a bit apprehensive.
 Apart from the tasty mojitos at Put-in-Bay on our way through last time, Lake Erie had not been very kind to us.
 Bugs, hurricane-force winds, shallows – I would have been perfectly happy finding a portkey of the kind Harry Potter would discover to take us directly to Lake Ontario.
 But being mere Muggles, we were going to have to do this ourselves.

 The action adventure got off to an immediate start as we were pushed down the Detroit River, running with the strong current directly into an opposing wind, what we affectionately call the Buzzards Bay effect, as it is reminiscent of being flushed out the Cape Cod Canal into Buzzards Bay with it’s prevailing SW winds and step square waves.

-Just a quick note to let you all know that we are working on our next blog post, but in the meantime we have been busy off the boat moving our son Caleb into college.
+Just a quick note to let you all know that we are working on our next blog post, but in the meantime we have been busy off the boat moving our youngest into college.
 He will be attending Wentworth Institute of Technology, in downtown Boston.

 It’s amazing how much distance you can cover in a car going 70mph!
 It was a 12 hour drive home from Toronto, and then 14 hours back a week later.
 We are settled now on the boat and getting ready to tackle Lake Ontario, as we make our way east from Toronto, albeit at a much slower pace.
 The upside is that we gained a passenger in the process, our dog Journey!